Arya-H03/IronHammer/README.md

 }
 ```

-Tag components (`Enemy`, `Tower`) serialize as empty objects — their presence in the JSON is enough to restore the entity's archetype signature on load.

 Prefabs are dragged from the asset panel into the viewport to instantiate them.
 The drop handler converts mouse position to world space with optional grid snapping:

 ```cpp